dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

         }

         call bamstats { input: bam_input=bam_input, mem_gb=mem_gb }

+        meta {
+            author: "Andrew Duncan"
+            email: "andrew@foobar.com"
+            description: "## Bamstats \n This is the Bamstats workflow.\n\n Adding documentation improves clarity."
         }
+    }

 Let us break it down piece by piece.

+.. note:: Note that the top line represents the version of WDL spec being used, not necessarily the version of the workflow.

 You'll notice that there are two main sections of the file.
-First is a task section where we define the task level inputs and outputs of a given step, along with the runtime.
-Next, there is a workflow section where we define workflow level inputs and outputs, and the calling of the task.
+First is a task section where we define the task level inputs and outputs of a given step, along with the runtime attributes.
+You can have multiple task sections in a WDL, as each one represents a single step.
+Next, there is a workflow section where we define workflow level inputs and outputs, and the calling of the task(s).

+Task
+^^^^

 At the top of the task section we define two inputs: the input bam file and the amount of memory in GB to use to run the task.
 This looks very